Yishiliucaihua/poi_baidu/README.md

 ### https://github.com/wandergis/coordTransform_py
 ### https://github.com/eligrey/FileSaver.js
 ## Limitation
-### POI dataset downloaded by this tool isn't very precise, it may only used in some interesting tests/demos, if you want to get the real POI dataset, you may use the API of baidu map SDK(http://lbsyun.baidu.com/index.php?title=webapi)
+### POIs dataset downloaded by this tool isn't very precise, it may only used in some interesting tests/demos, if you want to get the real POIs dataset, you may use the API of baidu map SDK(http://lbsyun.baidu.com/index.php?title=webapi)